GridlockNetwork/Resources/whitepapers/GridlockNetwork.md

 Distributed key generation ensures that the private keys are never fully available which eliminates problems with potentially compromised nodes.
 TSS requires multiple rounds of communication between participating actors to generate a private key, the amount of communication required depends on the number of participants.

 Prior to user interaction, private-public keypairs are generated for all supported coins, reducing the wallet generation time for new users.
-Keys are stored into the system and
+Keys are stored in the system and available for user association once a user account is created.

+## User Experience